-The Conduit will purchase notes secured by eligible FFELP loans from eligible FFELP lenders and holders, which in turn will serve as the underlying asset against which the Conduit sells commercial paper.
-The Conduit Program provides an advance of 97% of the student loan value.
-The commercial paper will have variable maturities, but in no case longer than 90 days.
-As previously-issued commercial paper matures, proceeds from newly-issued commercial paper will be used to satisfy investors holding earlier maturities.
+The Conduit purchases notes secured by eligible FFELP loans from eligible FFELP lenders and holders, which in turn serves as the underlying asset against which the Conduit sells commercial paper.
+The Conduit

+Program provides an advance of 97% of the student loan value.
+The commercial paper has variable maturities, but in no case longer than 90 days.
+As previously-issued commercial paper matures, proceeds from newly-issued commercial paper is used to satisfy investors holding earlier maturities.
 If necessary, the Federal Financing Bank will provide a short-term liquidity backstop to re-finance maturing commercial paper.
 The Department will purchase loans from the Conduit in order to allow the Conduit to repay such short-term liquidity loans to the extent required.
-The Conduit Program has a term of five years and expires on May 8, 2014.
-On July 30, 2009, the Authority had \$190.2 million in loans funded through the Asset-Backed Commercial Paper Conduit Program.
+The Conduit Program has a term of five years and expires on November 19, 2013.
+On June 30, 2011, the Authority had \$237.1 million in borrowings outstanding under the Asset-Backed Commercial Paper Conduit Program.